javierbrea/eslint-plugin-boundaries/packages/website/docs/rules/no-ignored-dependencies.md

 Read next sections to learn more about related topics:

-* [Defining Elements](../setup/elements.md) - Learn how to define architectural elements in your project
+* [Defining Elements](../classification/elements.md) - Learn how to define architectural elements in your project
-* [Selectors](../setup/selectors.md) - Learn about element, file, and module selectors used in rules
+* [Selectors](../selectors/selectors.md) - Learn about element, file, and module selectors used in rules
-* [Rules Configuration](../setup/rules.mdx) - Learn how to configure rule options and custom messages
+* [Policies](../policies/policies.mdx) - Learn how to configure rule options and custom messages
-* [Global Settings](../setup/settings.md) - Learn about global settings including ignore patterns
+* [Global Settings](../settings/settings.md) - Learn about global settings including ignore patterns